 No Pre-Soak Required

 Using the Longlast water filter is as simple as can be.
 The fine meshes, absorbents, and fibrous matrix do not need to be saturated in water before using.
-Basically, you just pop it into whatever Brita filter you have and in moments, you’ll have perfectly drinkable water.
+You just pop it into whatever Brita filter you have and in moments, you’ll have perfectly drinkable water.

 Brita Standard Replacement Water Filters